 The Revenue Cycle Fellowship serves as a means to develop a broad experience in a fellow’s career that will foster their professional development within the Revenue Cycle arena.
 The Fellow will have the opportunity to be exposed to unique projects throughout their rotations in order to cultivate competencies that are critical to the success of the fellow.

 Ochsner may offer 1 Revenue Cycle Administrative Fellowship position per year.
 Over the 24 month period, the Fellow has the opportunity to rotate through and experience aspects of Ochsner’s hospitals, clinics, corporate office and any of the other entities in which organizational needs are identified and fellow interest is expressed.
 Administrative Fellows are exposed to a broad range of hands-on experiences that will prepare them for a successful career in healthcare.
-Stephanie Wells, SVP, Revenue Cycle & HIM, acts as the preceptor for the Fellow and coordinates involvement with all levels of administration within the organization.
+Stephanie Wells, SVP, Revenue Cycle & HIM, acts as the Executive Preceptor for the Program and coordinates fellow involvement with all levels of administration within the organization.
 The Fellow will concentrate on areas associated with the revenue cycle to obtain maximum understanding of healthcare revenue procedures, as well as rotate through areas related to their own interests and career objectives.

 The Fellow will focus on core competencies related to Medical Operations within Hospital & Clinic Settings, Revenue Cycle, General Accounting Functions, Operational Finance Functions and Corporate Structure.
 After the completion of these rotations, the fellow will experience a more focused training associated with organizational need matched with candidate’s interest.